The Constitution and Bylaws

 Section 1

-The duties of the officers shall be designated by parliamentary procedure as described in the newly revised, Robert’s Rules of Order.
-The Executive Committee shall have a copy of said rules plus a copy of the By-laws at every meeting.
+The duties of the officers shall be designated as described in the current version of Robert’s Rules of Order.
+The Executive Committee shall have access to its rules and bylaws at every meeting.

 Section 2-A